 - Try to use the same gas station repeatedly to earn reward points

 - Book your lodging through a cashback website like Ebates if you don't have hotel reward points.
+Note: Ebates is offering 1.5% cash back when you book on Trip Advisor.
 This is my fave money to earn money back when I book hotels online.
 I earn a percentage of everything I purchase and the money gets deposited into my PayPal account.
 Hello, free money!